images 1 1

 ASIN Brand Defense Ads

-This is another example of the same brand doing a good job at it, you can see that none of the sponsored product placements belong to competitors.
+This is another example of the same brand doing a good job at it, you can see that none of the sponsored product placements is occupied by a competitor.

-And this is an example of the second brand doing a bad job at it.
+And this is an example of a brand doing a bad job at it.
 None of the ASINs shown are sold by the brand itself.

-Running proper brand defense ads can increase your sales without costing you too much money.
-The CPC you get on them will often be lower than usual and your conversion rate will be higher which makes them pretty cost effective.
+The CPC you get on them will often be lower, and your conversion rate will be higher, making them cost-effective.

 8. Asymmetric ASINs